earkevin11/Azure-Firewall-Service/README.md

 # Use Case: Access the VM by RDP into the Azure Firewall Service on its public IP
 - Set up a vm and azure firewall service
-- Add a DNAT rule to allow RDP into vm
+- Add a DNAT rule in Azure Firewall to allow users to RDP into the virtual machine called demovm.
 <p align="center">

 <img src="https://user-images.githubusercontent.com/104326475/171281298-07af8ad3-a335-4288-ae36-273c9e2a49bd.png" height="80%" width="80%" alt="firewall service"/>